How does this work? How can I have Internet without the Internet!?

-In case of emergency, call our office and we'll do it right away.
+In case of emergency, call our office and we'll usually add it right away.

 Is this appropriate for my young children or teens?

-Not really.
+Not usually.
 We believe that, if at all possible, children or teenagers should not be on the Internet.
-We generally do not provide service for teenagers.

 What if I have a problem?